nickmarriott11/WeatherApp_ChatBot/README.md

 - **ForecastData**: Stores 5-day forecast data.

 ## WeatherBot Training
-The chatbot is trained with both user-generated questions and statements and ChatterBot corpus data related to weather and general topics.
+The chatbot is trained with both user-generated questions and statements as well as a database populated with weather data fetched from the API and ChatterBot corpus data related to general topics for smalltalk purposes.

 ## Acknowledgments
 - OpenWeatherMap for providing weather data.